openedx/edx-platform/docs/en_us/data/source/internal_data_formats/tracking_logs.rst

 ``edx.cohort.user_added``
 ----------------------------------

-When a user is added to a cohort group (either automatically, when a user is assigned to the default cohort group or a cohort group included in the course's ``auto_cohort_groups`` setting, or manually, via the Instructor Dashboard), the server emits an ``edx.cohort.user_added`` event.
+When a user is added to a cohort group, the server emits an ``edx.cohort.user_added`` event.
+A member of the course staff can add a user to a cohort group manually via the Instructor Dashboard (see :ref:`instructor_cohort_events`).
+The system automatically adds a user to the default cohort group or a cohort group included in the course's ``auto_cohort_groups`` setting if the user accesses a discussion but has not yet been assigned to a cohort group.

 **Event Source**: Server